Financial education (#InsureWisely)

 Activities

-Insurance Europe supports and takes part in a number of initiatives that promote financial and insurance literacy at different stages of life, from early education to retirement planning.
+Insurance Europe supports and takes part in initiatives that promote financial and insurance literacy at different stages of life, from early education to retirement planning.

 Global Money Week

 Insurance Europe supports and participates in Global Money Week, organised by the Organisation for Economic Co-operation and Development (OECD).
-The initiative aims to help children and young people learn about money, saving, work and entrepreneurship.
-Each year, activities raise awareness of financial literacy, encourage discussion about existing approaches, and provide young people with tools and inspiration to shape their financial futures.
+The initiative helps children and young people learn about money, saving, work and entrepreneurship.
+Each year, activities raise awareness of financial literacy, encourage discussion and give young people practical tools and inspiration to shape their financial futures.

 European Retirement Week

 Insurance Europe is also one of the founders of European Retirement Week, held each November.
-The initiative brings together a wide range of stakeholders to discuss the future of pensions in Europe and highlights the importance of saving early to help secure an adequate income in retirement.
+The initiative brings together a wide range of stakeholders to discuss the future of pensions in Europe.
+It highlights the importance of saving early to help secure an adequate income in retirement.

 Partnership EYP